 The microchip has all the information that would also be on a collar and identification tags: name, address and phone numbers.
 Microchips are essential because they can never fall off or be removed like a collar.

 While we try to do everything to ensure their safety, unforeseen events like a broken fence, open window or damage resulting from a storm or earthquake, may result in our companion animal becoming lost.

-If a companion animal ever becomes lost, SPCA, other shelters and veterinary clinics have special scanners that can read the microchip.
+If a companion animal ever becomes lost, SPCA, other rescues, and veterinary clinics have special scanners that can read the microchip.

 The guardian (owner) of the animal can then be contacted and reunited with their companion animal.

 All dogs, cats and rabbits adopted from SPCA have a microchip, ensuring a safe return home if they are ever lost.

 Ideally your companion animal should be microchipped prior to you adopting them.

-A microchip is only useful if the owner keeps their details up to date!
+A microchip is only useful if an animal's guardian (owner) keeps their details up to date!

 Simply because collars can fall off or break and tags can be lost or wear off so that they are unreadable.

 A combination of a microchip, properly fitted safety collar, current identification tag, and keeping your property secure, are the best insurance policies you can provide to keep your animal safe.